Spiritwood: Attractions

 The town has a range of recreational facilities.

 Once hometown of the annual Silverbuckle Rodeo, a mid-summer attraction for many years, the grandstands are no more.
 "SpiritFest" is held annually in August.

 Spiritwood Museum is open seasonally throughout the summer months.
 The museum showcases the community's history, including an exhibition of antique farm tractors all freshly restored and in running condition.

 Campground facilities available with 12 sites.

 Spiritwood is located in the centre of an area that features six golf courses (three grass greens and three sand greens), six regional parks and 35 lakes, all within a 60-minute drive.
 The lakes have fishing for perch, walleye, pike and trout.
-Its close proximity to lakes and parks with camping, boating, fishing, golfing, hunting, cross country skiing, snowmobiling and hiking.
+Its close proximity to lakes and parks with camping, boating, fishing, golfing, hunting, cross country skiing, snowmobiling, and hiking.

 Infrastructure

 There is sewer/water capacity for 1,500 residents to allow for 50% community growth.
-Free Wi-Fi, Cellular service and Cable television are available.
+Free Wi-Fi, cellular service, and cable television are available.

 Transportation

 There is no bus service available to Spiritwood, so that with the railway gone and grain elevators closed, all bulk commodities including fertilizers, fuel, grain and livestock are transported by truck.
-Hwy 3, Hwy 24 and Hwy 376 provide access.
+Highways 3, 24, and 378 provide access.

 Spiritwood Airport (TC LID: CKH7), now defunct, was an uncontrolled public grass strip operated by Town of Spiritwood.

 Leoville Airport (TC LID CJT9), is available 32 km north of Spiritwood, located 2 NM (3.7 km // 2.3 mi) west of Leoville, Saskatchewan.
 This is a public airport operated by the Village of Leoville with two runways.
 (Runway Direction 12/30; Length 2,400 ft // 732 m; Surface GRAVEL.
 Runway Direction 16/34; Length 3,400 ft // 1,036 m; Surface TREATED GRAVEL).